 The predecessor of KCMO was a relative latecomer to the ranks of pioneer stations, KWKC.

 KWKC first appeared in a U.S. Department of Commerce list of radio stations operating on June 30, 1925, operating with 100 watts at 1270 kHz.
-A history of KCMO that was transcribed and made available to me in 1995 stated that the station began operating in May 1925, with its license being granted on May 14.
-(Because that history is no longer available from the station’s subsequent owner, nor was it copyrighted, I have scanned it and made it available on a separate page.)
+A history of KCMO that was transcribed and made available to Mark in 1995 stated that the station began operating in May 1925, with its license being granted on May 14.
+(Because that history is no longer available from the station’s subsequent owner, nor was it copyrighted, it is available at this page.)
 The FCC history cards show the first licenced date as May 27

 The station was located in midtown Kansas City in the Werby Building at 39th and Main.
 The building was demolished in the 1970s.
 The Werby Building location is now the site of a bank.